poppinss/haye/README.md

 #### QS To JSON

-Ofcourse you can get values back to a flat Object too.
+Of course, you can get values back to a flat Object too.

 ```javascript
 const haye = require('haye')